Upper Waitaki River

 The area is home to many endangered species like kea, rock wren and the scree weta in the alpine zone and braided river species like wrybill, robust grasshopper, banded dotterel, and the world’s rarest wading bird, kakī/black stilt.

 - Project River Recovery and the Kakī recovery programme are working together to test a catchment-wide predator trapping regime in the Tasman River.
 This project involves a range of predator control and monitoring techniques.
-See the Project River Recovery Strategic Plan 2012-2019 for the latest information.

 - August 2019 video of the latest release of captive-bred kakī/black stilt into the Godley River, one of the key tributaries in the Upper Waitaki.